renpy/renpy/sphinx/source/config.rst

     released games, but setting it to a number will allow for automated demonstrations of games without much human interaction.

-.. var:: config.autoreload = True
+.. var:: config.autoreload = False

     If true, shift+R will toggle automatic reloading.
 When automatic reloading is enabled, Ren'Py will reload the game whenever a used